DigiChanges/node-experience/README.md

 Common structures found within this project are:

-- Basic authentication and authorization.
+- Authentication and authorization with [Keycloak](https://www.keycloak.org).
 - Filesystem with minIO, 100% S3 compatible.
-- Basic push Notification and Email.
+- Basic push Notification and Email with nodemailer.
 - TypeORM, MikroORM and Mongoose Integration.
-- Express and Koa integration.
+- Koa integration.
 - Business logic independent of the HTTP and persistence libraries.
-- Esbuild compiler.

 ## License